Ricardo Medina Jr.: Killing of Joshua Sutter and conviction

-On February 1, 2015, Medina was arrested after he allegedly stabbed to death his 38-year-old roommate, Joshua Sutter, on January 31.
+On February 1, 2015, Medina was arrested after he stabbed to death his 38-year-old roommate, Joshua Sutter, on January 31.
 Sutter had been stabbed in the abdomen with a medieval "Conan the Barbarian" sword at a home in Green Valley, west of Palmdale, California.
 Medina called emergency services, and Sutter was pronounced dead upon arrival at a hospital.
-Medina was initially held on $1,000,000.00 bail, but no charges were filed against him from the district attorney due to requests on further investigation so he was released on February 3, 2015.
+Medina was initially held on $1,000,000 bail, but no charges were filed against him from the district attorney due to requests on further investigation so he was released on February 3, 2015.
 Medina claimed that he stabbed Sutter in self-defense after Sutter forced open the door of Medina's bedroom, into which Medina and his girlfriend had retreated after an argument between Medina and Sutter.
 Medina had lived in the home in Green Valley for approximately two months.

 On January 14, 2016, he was arrested again on murder charges in connection with Sutter's death.
-At that time, Medina faced a possible sentence of life imprisonment with a chance of parole after 26 years with prosecutors planning to ask that Medina be held on $1,000,000.00 bail.
+At that time, Medina faced a possible sentence of life imprisonment with a chance of parole after 26 years with prosecutors planning to ask that Medina be held on $1,000,000 bail.
 On March 16, 2017, Medina pled guilty to one felony count of voluntary manslaughter.
 On March 30, 2017, Medina was sentenced to the maximum 6 years in prison.
 As of 2020, Medina Jr. has been released from prison as revealed in an interview with Wild Force co-star Jack Guzman.